 All agents with responsibility for US loans are reminded at least annually of the code

-U.S. students enrolled in distance education programs, telecommunications courses, correspondence courses offered by foreign postsecondary schools are not eligible for U.S. Federal loan funding.
+U.S. students enrolled in distance education programs, telecommunications courses, and correspondence courses offered by foreign postsecondary schools are not eligible for U.S. Federal loan funding.
 U.S. law (20 U.S.C. §1088(b)) provides the parameters for U.S. federal student aid eligibility for distance learning programs offered by U.S. postsecondary schools.
 Within this statute, foreign schools are expressly prohibited, and as such, a U.S. student attending any distance learning program offered by a foreign school is ineligible for U.S. federal student aid programs.

 On March 27, 2020, the CARES Act was signed into U.S. law.
 This law allows the Department of Education to waive the distance education prohibition for foreign institutions.
 The U.S. Congress passed a one-year extension of the waiver of the Higher Education Act prohibition on the use of online teaching for students receiving U.S. Direct loans at eligible foreign institutions.
 It was signed into law on 15 March by President Biden.
 Consequently, for Fall 2022 and/or Winter 2023, you are allowed to have your US federal loans even if you are required to take any Queen’s course(s) offered fully or partially online.
+In June 2023 this waiver ended and until the law is permanently addressed by US Congress, a student is not eligible to receive federal US loans if they enroll in any online courses.

 Master of Science in Aging & Health